braydonf/nostr-key-change/README.md

 ```

 * For a public attestation, the tags `p`, `e` and `new-key` MUST be included.
-* For a private attestation, the tags `p`, `e` and `new-key` MUST not be included.
-This should instead be encrypted and base64 encoded into the content field.
+* For a private attestation, the tags `p`, `e` and `new-key` MUST NOT be included.
+This MUST instead be encrypted and base64 encoded into the content field.
 * The `key-migration-attestation` tag MUST be included, it's otherwise ignored, however can help prevent making this event by chance or accident.
 * A NIP-03 timestamp attestation MAY be included for this event and clients can use this to help with verification.